-We were in Boston early October last year for Ian’s Harvard alumni event and decided to take a quick 3 day road trip up coastal Maine to Acadia National Park.
+We were in Boston early October last year for Ian’s alumni event and decided to take a quick 3 day road trip up coastal Maine to Acadia National Park.
 Though Ian originally planned this trip for me to see the beautiful fall leaves turning color (a novelty for me growing up on a semi-tropical island then spending 5 years in LA), my inner fat kid strategized our route to include as many local favorites and lobster shacks as I could fit in.
 Yes, I always plan my vacations around food.

 Below is a sample itinerary for a road trip in coastal Maine:

 Start heading north from Boston in the morning and after 1.5 hours you will reach Kennebunkport, just in time for lunch.
 This quaint little town is the perfect first stop to stretch your legs a little and walk around.